knative/docs/docs/getting-started/first-autoscale.md

 # Scaling to Zero

-**Remember those super powers :rocket: we talked about?** One of Knative Serving's powers is built-in automatic scaling (autoscaling).
-This means your Knative Service only spins up your application to perform its job -- in this case, saying "Hello world!" -- if it is needed; otherwise, it will "scale to zero" by spinning down and waiting for a new request to come in.
+**Remember those super powers :rocket: we talked about?** One of Knative Serving's powers is built-in automatic scaling, also known as **autoscaling**.
+This means your Knative Service only spins up your application to perform its job (in this case, saying "Hello world!") if it is needed.
+Otherwise, it will **scale to zero** by spinning down and waiting for a new request to come in.

 ??? question "What about scaling up to meet increased demand?"
     Knative Autoscaling also allows you to easily configure your service to scale up